SanthanaSelvi/GUVI/README.md

-I had developed a simple registration page with login and logout features with the given requirements
+It is a simple registration page with login and logout features with the given requirements